PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Experiments and Analysis

-In total, there are 1-3 expert-level annotations for questions in LFQA; and there are 3 human annotations for each question in Vicuna80.
-We use human majority vote as the human preference during battles.
+In LFQA, questions receive 1-3 expert-level annotations per category, with human agreement ranging from 0.4 to 0.65.
+Each Vicuna80 question receives 3 human annotations, with human agreement between 0.5 and 0.62.
+Each SummEval summary is annotated by 8 humans, with an agreement number of 0.7.
+We use the human majority vote as the human preference during battles.